ligurio/swebok-v3/0_introduction.md

 infrastructure.

 In 1958, John Tukey, the world-renowned statistician, coined the term _software_.
-The term _soft- ware engineering_ was used in the title of a NATO conference held in Germany in 1968.
+The term _software engineering_ was used in the title of a NATO conference held in Germany in 1968.
 The IEEE Computer Society first published its _Transactions on Software Engineering_ in 1972.
 The committee established within the IEEE Computer Society for developing software engineering standards